timescale/docs/promscale/send-data/jaeger.md

 * `<gRPC_PORT>`: gRPC port of Promscale.
 The default port is 9202.

-If you are running the OTLP Collector and the Promscale Connector on a Kubernetes cluster the endpoint parameter is similar to `endpoint:
+If you are running the OTLP Collector and the Promscale Connector on a Kubernetes cluster, the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

 The default ports exposed by Jaeger receiver are: